Question 1: Two Sum

 • Do I return indices or values?

-• What data structure would help you find complements quickly?
+• What data structure would help you quickly check if the number you need has already appeared?

 • What’s the time complexity of a brute force approach?